Concerning copyrights, please contact:

 |Poo and Spring

-"Poo and Spring" is one of the most popular children's book in Estonia from the last five years.
-The book consists of two- or three-page stories, in which characters from the everyday world suddenly find new ways to interact.
-Do you know what happens when a dog turns yellow in autumn and sheds its fur?
-Naturally, he will have new green fur in the spring.
+"Poo and Spring" is one of the most popular children’s books published in Estonia over the last five years.
+It consists of short stories, in which characters from the everyday world suddenly find new ways to interact.
+What happens when a dog turns yellow in autumn and sheds its fur?
+It will grow new, green fur in the spring, naturally!

 |Sirli, Siim and the Secrets